Trandence

 When the Performance Analyzer identifies a Euphoria Cascade in your session data, it delivers targeted diagnostic feedback rather than generic warnings.
 The feedback follows this structure:

-This level of specificity is critical.
-It transforms a vague feeling of “I gave some back” into a precise, data-backed diagnosis that is impossible to rationalize away.
+This level of clarity transforms a vague feeling of “I gave some back” into a concrete review that is harder to rationalize away.

 The Corrective Framework